sharronesofer/visual_dm/docs/modding_guide.md

 ## Overview

 The modding system in Visual DM is based on JSON files that follow defined schemas.
+These files define various game elements that serve as world generation seeds - they establish the initial state of a new world rather than modifying the game during runtime.
+Once a world is generated, these elements evolve according to the game's simulation rules.

-These files define various game elements such as:
+These JSON files define various game elements such as:

 - Weapons
 - Armor